Nelsonfrank/MemberAccess/README.md

 ## Mysql and apache2 Server Configuration
 ## Ubuntu/ Linux User
    1.Change Root Directory of your project from  to your choise directory.
-   -Go to `/etc/apache2/sites-available/default-ssl.conf` then change `/var/www/html` to you choose directory for easy access.
+   - Go to `/etc/apache2/sites-available/default-ssl.conf` then change `/var/www/html` to you
+   choose directory for easy access.
-   - Go to /etc/apache2/apache2.conf then configure your directory to available in apache server. i.e change your root directory in apache configuration file `<Directory /var/www/>` to your new root directory `<Directory /home/desktop/myrepo/>` -Then in your browser, load localhost or 127.0.0.1 the apache will load the file from your new directory
+   - Go to /etc/apache2/apache2.conf then configure your directory to available in apache server.
+    - i.e change your root directory in apache configuration file `<Directory /var/www/>` to your new root directory `<Directory /home/desktop/myrepo/>`
+    - Then in your browser, load localhost or 127.0.0.1 the apache will load the file from your new directory
 2.Go to `/etc/php/7.x/conf.d/msqlini` then copy `extension=mysqli.so`
-  Then past or enable php-mysql extension (extension=mysqli.so) in /etc/php/7.x.x/php.ini then Restart Mysql server.. then your LAMP is already setup, yo can move data from UI to Database
+  - Then past or enable php-mysql extension (extension=mysqli.so) in /etc/php/7.x.x/php.ini then Restart Mysql server.. then your LAMP is already setup, yo can move data from UI to Database
    ```Tip:
    In Mysql server use >SET PASSWORD FOR 'root'@'localhost' = PASSWORD('mypass');
    to change my root password.